borbysh/coolmomentum/README.md

-• learning_rate is a squared timestep "dt^2".
+â€¢ learning_rate is a squared timestep "dt^2".
 Default learning_rate=0.01.
-• rho_0 is an initial value of the momentum coefficient.
+â€¢ rho_0 is an initial value of the momentum coefficient.
 Default rho_0=0.99.
-• alpha is a cooling rate, being a Simulated Annealing parameter.
+â€¢ alpha is a cooling rate, being a Simulated Annealing parameter.
 Calculated as alpha=(1-rho_0)^(1/S), where S is a total number of iterations.
 If alpha=1 the momentum coefficient is constant and Simulated Annealing is not applied.
 Then the optimizer behaves like simple Momentum.